google-marketing-solutions/search_term_amp/README.md

 1. Copy it into the
     [Google Ads script editor](https://support.google.com/google-ads/answer/188712)

+2. Remove the `exports` block at the bottom of the script.

-2. Edit the script's constants and parameters to reflect your preferences and requirements.
+3. Edit the script's constants and parameters to reflect your preferences and requirements.

-3. Test that the script will preform the correct actions by using the preview function of the scripts editor.
+4. Test that the script will preform the correct actions by using the preview function of the scripts editor.

-4.  *Optional*
+5.  *Optional*
     [Schedule the script](https://support.google.com/google-ads/answer/188712?hl=en#:~:text=run%20it%20again.-,Scheduling%20a%20script,-Once%20you%27ve%20created)
     to run on a regular basis automatically.